floriangrundig/karma-test-runner/README.md

 ##Prerequisites

-In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation "KarmaTestSuiteRunner.KarmaConfigPath".
+In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation "@KarmaTestSuiteRunner.KarmaConfigPath" (see above).
 [karma]:http://karma-runner.github.io/

 The plugin does not contain [nodejs] or [karma].